 My own advice is to take most of the jewellery to your hand luggage and if you want you can also wear some of them.
 You don’t have to remove your earrings for security control.
-Only if the metal detector beeps for example because of your watch the officers might advise you to take it off but it’s very rare.
+The metal detector might beep for example because of some larger piece of jewellery or accessories like your watch.
+Then the officers might advise you to take it off but it’s very rare.

 Question 6.
 “How to carry battery onboard?”

 There are regulations concerning the size and the type of the battery.
-Lithium batteries are not allowed to be placed in the cargo hold which means that they cannot be placed in your check-in luggage but lithium battery can be taken onboard as hand luggage.
+Lithium batteries are not allowed to be placed in the cargo hold which means that they cannot be placed in your check-in luggage.
+Lithium battery can be taken onboard in your hand luggage.
 Otherwise batteries (such as AA-type) are allowed both in your check-in and in your hand luggage.